karandeeps18/reserach-lab/README.md

 Bad data assumption is the biggest issue and which creeps through:
 1. Using information that was not avaiable at decision time (look-ahead bias)
 2. Mixing timestamps, timezones, or reporting delays
-3. inefficient storage and fecting the data cause large backtest impracticle
+3. inefficient storage and affecting the data cause large backtest impracticle

 This project sought to solve these problems by using data design principles
 ## Key Features